Jay Mehta talks Warner Music’s M&A strategy in South Asia and how India will produce ‘the next big global wave for music.’

 Sure, but that’s only exciting for us.

-The more competition means that these artists are generating a lot of interest worldwide.
+More competition means that these artists are generating a lot of interest worldwide.
 That’s important.
-It’s a big positive takeaway for us, saying that a lot of big US labels are now interested in signing South Asian artists.
+It’s a big positive takeaway for us that many big US labels are now interested in signing South Asian artists.

 What’s driving the growth in streaming volume domestically and in the global consumption of music from India?